 RINGO RECORDS 'I'M THE GREATEST' AND 'GOODNIGHT VIENNA'

-The first section of Show 8 describes the story of how Ringo came to record and release two of John's unreleased songs in the 1970s.
+Show 8 begins with the story of how Ringo came to record and release two of John's unreleased songs in the 1970s.
 First up for discussion is I'm The Greatest, the track that features on the 1973 'Ringo' album, and, significantly, marked the moment when three of the former Beatles recorded together for the first time since Abbey Road in 1969.
 John was on piano, George on guitar, and Ringo on drums and vocals.

 To demonstrate the song's evolution, a rough demo is first played.
 Recorded by John at his home in Ascot in late 1970, we hear him accompany himself on piano.
 A moment later, the listener is transported to 1971 and a more polished studio demo version, featuring John's vocals, piano and drums.
 Musically, it is not too far away from the finished product but lyrically still obviously a work in transit as many of the lyrics featured failed to make the Ringo version.